ZeroMemoryEx/Mail_Killer/README.md

 * python

 # Features:
-* add phone call and sms
+* will add phone call and sms
-* unlimited spam E-Mails
+* will  add unlimited spam E-Mails

 # USAGE
 * For linux